Director, International Justice and Human Rights Clinic

 Office Location: Allard Hall room 353

-Nicole Barrett is Executive Director of the Allard Prize Initiatives, see www.allardprize.org, and Director of the International Justice and Human Rights Clinic, see http://www.ijhrclinic.allard.ubc.ca at the Allard School of Law.
+Nicole Barrett is the former Executive Director of the Allard Prize Initiatives, see www.allardprize.org, and Director of the International Justice and Human Rights Clinic, see http://www.ijhrclinic.allard.ubc.ca at the Allard School of Law.
 She was previously a Trial Lawyer and a Legal Officer for the International Criminal Tribunal for the former Yugoslavia in The Hague and a Senior Scholar in Residence at New York University Law School’s Center for Human Rights and Global Justice, where she directed legal projects with international criminal courts and tribunals.

 From 2013-2014, Nicole was a member of the National Task Force on the Trafficking of Women and Girls in Canada convened by the Canadian Women’s Foundation.
 She has directed major projects on human trafficking prevention for the Canadian government and has presented on human trafficking and corruption topics in international fora.
 Nicole has testified before government ministers and international human rights bodies on gender discrimination and anti-human trafficking laws and practices in many countries.

 Before moving to Vancouver in 2009, Nicole served as an international humanitarian law advisor for the defense of several Guantanamo detainees and monitored military commissions in Guantanamo Bay, Cuba for Human Rights First.
 She began practicing law at Sullivan & Cromwell in New York City in 2003, where she specialized in complex criminal litigation and was a member of the Human Rights Committee of the New York City Bar Association.
-From 2001-2002, she served as a law clerk for the Honorable Gerard E. Lynch of the United States Court of Appeals for the Second Circuit (then on the Southern District of New York) and from 2002-2003, she clerked for the Honorable John T. Noonan of the United States Court of Appeals for the Ninth Circuit in San Francisco..
+From 2001-2002, she served as a law clerk for the Honorable Gerard E. Lynch of the United States Court of Appeals for the Second Circuit (then on the Southern District of New York) and from 2002-2003, she clerked for the Honorable John T. Noonan of the United States Court of Appeals for the Ninth Circuit in San Francisco.